orsonteodoro/gcf2/README.md

 ==558==ERROR: SanitizerTool failed to allocate noreserve 0x0 (0) bytes of CFI shadow (error code: 22)

-To fix this problem, first disable CFI for the app / exe and then work backwards to the dependencies.
+To fix this problem, first disable CFI for the app / exe and then work backwards to unCFI some of the dependencies.

 Associated with the above message is a list of libraries.
 Look up the package for that library and cross reference it with /etc/portage/emerge-cfi-world.cfi and /etc/portage/emerge.lst.
 If that package has been CFIed use disable-clang-cfi.conf and re-emerge to fix the package.
-Some of the dependencies and the package itself may need to be un-CFIed.

 Once, the the message goes away, try to re-emerge back the max set of CFIed packages that were not responsible for triggering that message to reduce